Join YPT for a tour in a land that we know and love, the nuclear wasteland of Chernobyl and the unrecognized country of Transnistria!

 Pripyat passenger boats on River Port, “Prometheus” cinema, music school and athletic stadium.

 Laboratory in the former kindergarten, abandoned village and palaces of culture.

 After a long day of exploring we board our bus for the drive back to Kiev.

-•All Transport (except transport to Kiev before tour, onward travel from Kiev after group 1 and onward travel from Bucharest after the tour finishes)
+• All transport (except transport to Bucharest before tour, onward travel from Kiev after group 1 and onward travel from Kiev after the tour finishes)